Technology-assisted voting (telephone voting) – privacy collection notice

 Retention of voting methods

-Unless an elector fails to vote before close of technology assisted voting, the record made on the authorised roll at time of registration indicating that the elector voted will be retained.
+Unless an elector fails to vote before close of technology-assisted voting, the record made on the authorised roll at time of registration indicating that the elector voted will be retained.
 This information, like any other method of voting is captured on the authorised roll for the purpose of undertaking our functions with respect to failure to vote, multiple voting, the provision of election information (discussed further below) and as otherwise authorised under our enabling legislation.

-Under the Electoral Act the NSW Electoral Commission is required to keep records of the names and the addresses of all electors who voted, whether they voted personally, by post or by another method such as technology assisted voting.
-This information is known as election information and is required to be made available to registered state political parties and independent members of parliament (in respect of their district) upon request.
-You can find additional information about election information in the NSW Electoral Commission’s Disclosure of Enrolment, Electoral and Election Information Policy, which is available in our Policy Library.
+The NSW Electoral Commission is required to keep records of the names and the addresses of all electors who voted, whether they voted personally, by post or by another method such as technology-assisted voting.
+This information is known as election information and is required to be made available to certain political participants upon request.

 Further information